-Co-creation is not necessarily easy.
-For this reason, it is useful to consider early in the process potential challenges and obstacles that may arise.
+Co-creation is not a necessarily easy process, and to avoid delays and failures during project implementation, it is good to identify and discuss openly the obstacles and challenges that may occur, anticipate them and consider possible solutions in advance.

 The following table lists some of these obstacles, and provides recommendations on how to tackle them.

 What obstacles can we expect?
-Recommendations to overcome these obstacles Mismatched terminology For all: Create a project glossary Use definitions and repeat regularly Ask for clarifications Avoid using (technical/scientific) jargon 'Lost in translation' feeling If needed, and following agreement with the coordinator, shift budget within WPs and ensure that translation services are covered for key materials Use online translation tools for "standardised" simple translation and keep texts simple.
-Provide a translation protocol Unrealistic or mismatched expectations For scientific partners: Provide examples of intended outcomes Be honest about what can and cannot be achieved in the project Adjust objectives defined within Grant Agreement if needed to better match local situations.
+Recommendations to overcome these obstacles Mismatched terminology For all: Read and make use of the ARCH project glossary, available on the ARCH website Use definitions and repeat regularly Ask for clarifications Avoid using (technical/scientific) jargon Use sessions at the project's general assemblies to address terminology issues 'Lost in translation' feeling For all: If needed, and following agreement with the coordinator, shift budget within WPs and ensure that translation services are covered for key materials Use online translation tools for "standardised" simple translation Keep texts simple.
+Unrealistic or mismatched expectations Keep texts simple.
+For scientific partners: Provide examples of intended outcomes Be honest about what can and cannot be achieved in the project Adjust objectives defined within Grant Agreement if needed to better match local situations.
 Be clear about the necessary amount of work and resources required for intensive work phases For all: Discuss principles and what these mean to the group in practice If a new staff member joins the project, provide this cocreation guide, as well as a briefing on work done so far.